-Class Name Definition Logical name table A shareable table of logical names and their equivalence names for the system or a particular group.
-Queue A set of jobs to be processed in a batch, terminal, server, or print job queue.
-Resource domain A namespace controlling access to the lock manager's resources.
-Security class A data structure containing the elements and management routines for all members of the security class.
+Class Name Definition Security class A data structure containing the elements and management routines for all members of the security class.
 System global section A shareable memory section potentially available to all processes in the system.
-Volume A mass storage medium, such as a disk or tape, that is in ODS-2 format.
+Volume A mass storage medium, such as a disk or tape, that is in ODS-2 or ODS-5 format.
 Volumes contain files and may be mounted on devices.